Project Management Overview

 Project management is a valued occupation and is essential to the overall success of an organization.
 Successful project managers possess certain character traits that are in high demand.
 Top qualities of an effective project manager:

 - Decision maker

 The Bureau of Labor Statistics projects that management occupations should grow by a rate of approximately 8 percent by 2026, which will result in about 807,300 new jobs.

-Through ECPI’s year-round schedule, you could earn a Bachelor of Science Degree in Organizational Leadership with a Concentration in Project Management in as little as 2.5 years.
+Through ECPI’s year-round schedule, you could earn a Bachelor of Science Degree in Organizational Leadership with a Track in Project Management in as little as 2.5 years.

 - Program Description

-With a concentration in project management, students should gain the knowledge to:
+With a track in project management, students should gain the knowledge to:

 - Communicate in a professional environment.

 - Plan and lead projects.